 VEDĀNTA the solution to our fundamental problem by D. Venugopal

-Part 8 looks at the role of the Vedas in providing knowledge of the Self.
+Part 9 explains how only the Vedas provide knowledge of the Self.

 There is a complete Contents List, to which links are added as each new part appears.